Indonesia Vacations, Trips and Tours

 Tanjung Puting National Park, Kalimantan, Borneo

 This is the place to see free-roaming orangutans.
 It is accessed from the town of Kumai by speedboat.
-The park was founded in the 1930s for the protection of the orangutans and proboscis monkey and was designated as a UNESCO Biosphere Reserve.
+The park was founded in the 1930s for the protection of orangutans and probosci monkeys and was designated as a UNESCO Biosphere Reserve.
 It is also home to other animals such as gibbons, leopards, wild boars, porcupines and deer.
 Other creatures include crocodiles, monitor lizards and some bird species.
-The best way to view all this is on a boat tour stopping to engage with semi-wild orang-utans at the three main feeding stations and also visit a research centre.
+The best way to view all this is on a boat tour stopping to engage with semi-wild orang-utans at the three main feeding stations and also visiting a research centre.

 Mount Bromo, Java